ltgoslo/text-graph-generalization/README.md

 To produce the dataset samples for 3 and 4 hops, run the same command but swap the folder names and the `k` argument accordingly.

+### Creating the dataset splits
+Run `dataset.py` with `--task` being either `sys`, `subst` or `prod` to create the datasets used for the three experiments from the paper.

+### Running the dataset splits
+Run `train.py` with your desiered parameters.
+Consult the `argparse` for an explantion of the CLI.
+The file runs the experiments over a set of seeds provided by a white space seperated list to `--seed`.

+The different models are selected by setting the following model-specific
+flags:
+- Baseline (gnn-only): `--gnn`
+- Disjoint: `--static`
+- Grounded: no flag
+- Unidirectional: `--unidirectional``
+- Bidirectional: `--unidirectional --bidirectional`

+### Results
+Results are logged to Wandb and written to a json file.
+You can use ```write_results.py``` to aggreate the results across seeds and all models.